seethishat/hosts/README.md

-# A hosts file of blocked domains
+# A collection of hosts files to block certain domains

 ## Source
 ```bash